nodejs/node/doc/api/http2.md

 });
 ```

-In order to create a mixed [HTTPs](https) and HTTP/2 server, refer to the
+In order to create a mixed [HTTPS](https) and HTTP/2 server, refer to the
 [ALPN negotiation](alpn-negotiation) section.
 Upgrading from non-tls HTTP/1 servers is not supported.